-Public Health Mentorship ProgramIn this program, pairs of one alumni and one undergraduate student work together to take advantage of the knowledge, strengths, and needs of all parties.
-The program runs Winter and Spring quarter (January - June 2020) and is open to declared Global Health Studies majors and minors.
+Public Health Mentorship ProgramIn this program, pairs of one alum and one undergraduate student work together to take advantage of the knowledge, strengths, and needs of all parties.
+The program runs Winter and Spring quarter (January - June 2022) and is open to declared Global Health Studies majors and minors.

 Global Health Studies students can expect to:

 - Learn the skills and behavioral qualities valued in graduate schools and public health-affiliated careers from the mentor.

 - Develop an informal peer adviser relationship with the mentor.

 The estimated time is three to four hours per month for students, and one to two hours per month for alums.
 Monthly topics are goal setting, résumé building and the job search process, crafting an effective elevator speech, networking and interview skills, careers in public health, and action planning.
 At the beginning of each month, a newsletter containing a new focal topic will be sent to students and alums.
 Students will then be responsible for reviewing the material and scheduling time to discuss the topic with their mentor, as needed.